aoi-ue/CAndCPlusPlus/README.md

 - [ ] Write an code example to handle (Memory) Address - De-referencing
 - [ ] Write an example to Why When How to use a Pointer

-- [ ] Refactor For to Recursion and While loop
+- [ ] Refactor For loop to Recursion and While loop
 - [ ] Build Bubble, Selection, Insertion and Merge sort using nested For loops

 - [ ] Write an example case of a Floating Point and 2's Complement